MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-install.md

 ## Get the URL of a report page

-If you want to add a live report page to your presentation, you need to have it's URL.
+If you want to add a live report page to your presentation, you need to have its URL.
 There are three ways to get the report page URL:

 * Through the **Share** option
 * Through the **Export** option